ntbrock/iwphys/notes/2018Dec14 NCSSM IWP.md

   });

-2. How am I going to parse + pass the animation js to the new iwp6-calc?
-Rest?
+= 2.
+How am I going to parse + pass the animation js to the new iwp6-calc?
+Made a new iwp6-read interface.

+1352> Reqady to do this now for the Euler Unit Test

 2. Build an animation specific comparator for V4 -vs- V5.

 3.